 The texts of many resolutions, often in PDF format, are also available on the U.N. website, which contains General Assembly and Security Council resolutions starting in 1946.
 The Official Document System database also includes resolutions from 1946- (from the "Advanced" search page choose "Resolutions 1946-1993" from the drop-down menu; for resolutions from 1993- select "UN Documents"); this database includes resolutions (such as those of the Trusteeship Council) which are not online elsewhere.

 Some resolutions are also available on UNBISnet, and ACCESS UN.
 Selected resolutions are published in full text in the U.N.
 Chronicle or the Yearbook of the United Nations, together with a discussion of the subject to which the resolution relates.
 Other sources for selected United Nations resolutions include: International Legal Materials (Periodicals) and U.S. Department of State Dispatch (Doc.
-S. 1.3/5 & online).
+S. 1.3/5; ceased publication in December 1999).
 Both of these sources are available on LexisNexis and Westlaw.
-The New York Times and wire services often have the full text of important resolution.
+The New York Times and wire services often have the full text of important resolutions.

 There are also compilations of United Nations resolutions, including a comprehensive, although not updated, source for General Assembly resolutions and one for Security Council resolutions: